The Beast may not appear until the end of Split, but this film is shot through with beastly behaviour and ambiguous heroes. SPOILERS

 Referred to collectively as The Horde, Kevin’s personalities hint at a 24th identity – a monstrous entity they call The Beast.
 As the Horde reveal what lies in store, the girls realise they must escape before this final identity manifests itself.

-As well as elements of horror and thriller, Split touches on aspects of mental health (similarly to Shyamalan’s 2015 movie, The Visit).
+As well as elements of horror and thriller, Split touches on aspects of mental health (similarly to Shyamalan’s 2015 movie, The Visit and 2008’s The Happening).
 And, like the other movies in the Unbreakable trilogy, it develops ideas about heroic or superhuman abilities.

-Films, books and series about Disassociative Identity Disorder:
+Films, books and series that feature Disassociative Identity Disorder(s):

 - Psycho (1959)